 Stellenbosch University is one of the topmost higher educational institutions in Africa.
 If you want to study at Stellenbosch University and you want to apply, here are simple guides for you.
-This guide contains the online application, offline application and admission requirements.

 Step 1: Before you apply